cullenjett/react-ssr-boilerplate/README.md

 # React Server Side Rendering Boilerplate ⚛️ -> 🎨

 Tools like [create-react-app](https://github.com/facebook/create-react-app) have made setting up client-side React apps trivial, but transitioning to SSR is still kind of a pain in the ass.
-The [Razzle](https://github.com/jaredpalmer/razzle) tool looks like an absolute beast, but sometimes you just want to see the full, raw picture.
+The [Razzle](https://github.com/jaredpalmer/razzle) tool looks like an absolute beast, but sometimes you just want to see the whole picture.
 This is a sample setup for full-featured, server-rendered React applications.

 **What's included:**